ViBlog/viewpager/viewpagerindicators-libraries.md

 # PagerSlidingTabStrip (Andreas Stuetz)
 5500 stars, 153 issues, 53 Pull Requests, no activity for 3 years.
 [Github,][pagerSlidingTabStrip_github_lib][ _Sample Code._][pagerSlidingTabStrip_sample_code]

-Same as the previous library, with 3 years without updates, it doesn't support Material Ripple effect and you will have to create it by hand.
+Same as the previous library, with three years without updates, it doesn't support Material Ripple effect, and you will have to create it by hand.
 I would prefer the Delight NavigationTabStrip (below) instead.

 ```compile 'com.astuetz:pagerslidingtabstrip:1.0.1'```